cortega26/cortega26/README.md

 ## 📊 Data Analytics Projects

 I believe that visualizing data is a powerful way to communicate findings effectively.
-Here's an example of a data viz:
+Here's an example of a data viz (click on the image above to see the full **Bar Chart Race** in action):

 [![Sample Data Visualization](./indicadores.png)](https://public.flourish.studio/visualisation/9177797/)

-Click on the image above to see the full **Bar Chart Race** in action!

 ## 📫 Let's Connect